 Awards under the Proposed Plan are made at the discretion of the administrator.
-Accordingly, other than the awards of RSUs and PRSUs set forth in the table below that are expected to be made after our stockholders' approval of the Proposed Plan, future awards, including the identity of the employees and non-employee directors who will receive awards and the dollar value and number of shares of common stock subject to the awards, under the Proposed Plan are not yet determinable.
-The dollar value of the contingent awards is based on the closing price of our common stock on March 1, 2023.
+Accordingly, future awards, including the identity of the employees and non-employee directors (or others) who will receive awards and the dollar value and number of shares of common stock subject to the awards, under the Proposed Plan are not yet determinable.